 Even if you’ve never been mixed up with the law before, chances are you’ve heard the term assault before.
 For most people, though, it isn’t exactly clear what constitutes assault.
 It’s why a lot of people are surprised when they hear someone’s been charged with this particular offense.

 In some parts of the U.S. assault is a separate crime from battery.
-Assault is in your intent or attempt to injure someone, whereas battery is the actually harming of a person.
+Assault is in your intent or attempts to injure someone, whereas battery is the actual harming of a person.
 This is why you never hear of someone committing battery without also committing assault.
 In Minnesota, though, assault is simply a crime that comes in various degrees of seriousness.
 When you commit a lesser degree of assault, for example, you don’t actually need to touch them at all.
 If you threaten someone, or if you attempt to hit them and miss, then you have still committed assault.
 However, if you do actually injure someone, then that is going to aggravate the degree of assault you’ve committed.

-Degrees and Levels of Assault
+Degrees and Levels of Assault in MN

 Assault comes in a variety of levels in the State of Minnesota.
 It’s important to understand what they are, and how series a crime is, when you’re looking at what an incident may be legally classified as.
 Especially if you or someone you love is caught up in an assault case.